BDeMo/homepage/_pages/about.md

   - /about.html
 ---

+ Here's the page (academic CV) about Mingjia (Samuel Jayden) Shi, 石明佳.
+An ENFP who shouldn't say too much, but especially wants to.
 If you think the one in the sidebar is too casual, I have a [formal version](images/a_pic_of_mine_2.jpg).
 You should focus more on the content below than here!
+Feel free to contact me for collaboration, discussion or just to say hi!

 👨‍🎓 Biography
 ======
 - It's the 2nd year (written in 2024) as an intern student in [NUS HPC-Lab](https://ai.comp.nus.edu.sg/), and I enojoy the challenges and interesting topics here (e.g. efficient AI, generative model, parameter generation and etc.).